 A word of caution, however.
-This approach is probably not a good idea for poison ivy where there are open sores or big blisters.
+This approach is better for itchy bug bites and probably not a good idea for poison ivy where there are open sores or big blisters.
+Heating the skin could make hives far more uncomfortable (Acta Dermato-Venereologica, Feb.
+22, 2022).
 Serious skin irritation or itching requires medical diagnosis and treatment.
 Be VERY careful NOT to burn yourself with water that is too hot.
 Only a second or two exposure is necessary.

 “This hot water cure WORKS and is miraculous as far as I am concerned.
 A few months ago I had a terrible bout with insect bites: some I think were a severe allergic reaction to a bite.
 I tried everything the pharmacy and my dermatologist had to offer, and then went to People’s Pharmacy web site in total desperation and read about the hot water treatment.
 I couldn’t believe it.
 At first you think it isn’t working, but then you stop the hot water and realize the itching is gone.
 I use it on any bite now, and have told everyone I know.
 It is great!”